FREE CLASS

 This helps to alleviate a lot of the guilt that comes with how much you’re resting and a lot of the worry about how other people will respond.
 Having a deadline to give to others will help give them a time when they can start reaching out to you again.

-It’s like booking a flight; booking a return ticket and knowing that you’re coming back at a certain time makes the journey home much easier to prepare for mentally.
+It’s like booking a flight.
+Knowing you have a return ticket and a set time to come back makes the journey home much easier to prepare for mentally.

 Simply moving our bodies and getting into a rhythm can kickstart our momentum and get our adrenaline pumping again.

-We all face moments where our energy levels feel depleted – it’s normal!
+We all face moments where our energy levels feel depleted.
+That’s normal!

-By setting deadlines for ourselves, staying aware of what works for us, and pushing forward with activation strategies when needed, we can successfully start planning for low moments and reclaim control over our lives.
+By setting deadlines for ourselves, staying aware of what works for us, and pushing forward with activation strategies when needed, we can successfully plan for low moments and reclaim control over our lives.

 If you haven’t already, grab your Free Downtime Planner (you can access it right below this post in the free resource library).
 Wishing you all the best.